apache/cloudstack-docs-admin/source/networking2.rst

       **Dead Peer Detection**: A method to detect an unavailable Internet Key Exchange (IKE) peer.
 Select this option if you want the virtual router to query the liveliness of its IKE peer at regular intervals.
-It’s recommended to have the same configuration of DPD on both side of VPN connection.
+It's recommended to have the same configuration of DPD on both side of VPN connection.

 #.